Only 284 days to go!

 Why choose Palermo PMO

-Perfect if you’re making a longer trip.
-Plus, Palermo is one of our favourite cities, full of markets, music, and street dancing.
+Perfect if you’re making a longer trip, and one of our favourite cities.

 Getting to Piazza Armerina from Palermo